Palmyra High School (New Jersey): Athletics

-The boys' basketball team won the 1956 Group II state title, defeating runner-up Roselle Park High School by a score of 59-38 in the tournament final.
+The boys' basketball team won the 1956 Group II state title, defeating runner-up Roselle Park High School by a score of 59–38 in the tournament final.

 The baseball team won the Group I state championship in 1973, defeating Cedar Grove High School in the tournament final.

-The Palmyra boys soccer team won their first South Jersey Group I state sectional championship in 1989 with a 1-0 win in double overtime against a Haddonfield Memorial High School team that came into the title game undefeated.
-The team was the 2009 State Group I co-champion with Jonathan Dayton High School after the title game ended in a 0-0 tie.
-The team won the South Jersey title, beating Pitman High School on penalty kicks in a 2-2 tie; they won the state semi-final in the same fashion, defeating Metuchen High School 4-1 on penalty kicks in a scoreless match.
+The Palmyra boys soccer team won their first South Jersey Group I state sectional championship in 1989 with a 1–0 win in double overtime against a Haddonfield Memorial High School team that came into the title game undefeated.
+The team was the 2009 State Group I co-champion with Jonathan Dayton High School after the title game ended in a 0–0 tie.
+The team won the South Jersey title, beating Pitman High School on penalty kicks in a 2–2 tie; they won the state semi-final in the same fashion, defeating Metuchen High School 4–1 on penalty kicks in a scoreless match.
+The boys won the 2023 South Jersey Group I championship by defeating Schalick, 2–1.

-The 2006 girls' soccer team won the South Jersey, Group I state sectional title with a 1-0 win against Woodstown High School in the tournament final, the team's first-ever title.
+The 2006 girls' soccer team won the South Jersey, Group I state sectional title with a 1–0 win against Woodstown High School in the tournament final, the team's first-ever title.

 The girls' basketball team won the 2007 South Jersey, Group I state sectional championship with a 46-37 win over Wildwood High School in the tournament final.
-The team won their semifinal game in the Group I state championship tournament, defeating Highland Park High School 49-43, before falling to University High School in the championship game.
+The team won their semifinal game in the Group I state championship tournament, defeating Highland Park High School 49–43, before falling to University High School in the championship game.

-The girls soccer team won the 2022 South Jersey Group I title, defeating Audubon High School in the tournament final by a score of 4-1 at the Palmyra stadium.
+The girls soccer team won the 2022 South Jersey Group I title, defeating Audubon High School in the tournament final by a score of 4–1 at the Palmyra stadium.

 Administration

-The school's principal is Lisa Sabo.
+The school's principal is Daniel Licata.